D-DePablos/Python_Taster/README.md

         fix the current issue!

+7 - Some of the exercises have two variants to get the user accustomed to different syntax in Python and learn about other packages which may come in handy.

-7 - Translation:  Guide on how to translate IDL conditionals to Python:
+8 - Conversion:  Guide on how to translate IDL conditionals to Python:

         https://docs.sunpy.org/en/stable/guide/ssw.html